Fathers in Focus 2026

 Frequently Asked Questions

 The more sponsors we have, the more we can enhance the overall experience for everyone—attendees and presenters alike.
 If you’re able, please help us spread the word and encourage sponsorship.
+To support FIF26 as a sponsor, contact FathersInFocus@extension.wisc.edu today!

 Breakfast, lunch and snacks will be available for all participants starting at 7:30 a.m.

-That’s a fantastic question.
-We are working with our Office of Access and Inclusion to ensure that all registrants who have indicated the need for special accommodations are supported.
-If you have registered and did not indicate that you may need these services, please feel free to make requests for reasonable accommodations to ensure equal access to educational programs as early as possible preceding the scheduled program, service, or activity.
-For communicative accommodations in languages other than English, please contact oaic@extension.wisc.edu
+If registered and did not indicate that you may need these services, please make requests for reasonable accommodations to ensure equal access to educational programs as early as possible preceding the scheduled program, service or activity.
+For communicative accommodations in languages other than English, please contact FathersInFocus@Extension.wisc.edu

 For communicative accommodations based on a disability, please contact Heather Lipinski Stelljes at: heather.stelljes@wisc.edu for the public.